 Students living off-campus

-If you are moving in with roommates that are new to your social circle, be diligent with physical distancing, Personal Protective Equipment (PPE) use (e.g., wearing a mask, gloves), and hand hygiene.
+If you are moving in with roommates that are new to your social circle, be diligent with physical distancing, personal protective equipment (PPE) use (for example, wearing a mask and gloves) and hand hygiene.
 Those that have travelled internationally are encouraged to self-isolate away from others in the home for at least two weeks.

 As there will be few in-person classes during the fall 2020 term, students from outside of Niagara are urged to stay home if possible.
 Should you choose to come or return to Niagara, please continue to monitor brocku.ca and public health guidelines to ensure compliance with safe and lawful practices.

-The Niagara Region has made temporary changes to garbage collections due to COVID-19.
+The Niagara Region has made changes to garbage collection due to COVID-19.
 Please find a summary below and full details here:

-- Beginning in October, garbage collection will occur every-other-week.
+- As of October 2020, garbage collection will occur every other week.
 Recycling and organics will continue on a weekly basis.
-You can find more details here.
+More details can be found here.

-- Used tissues, and other organic material, must be placed in paper bags or certified compostable bags and tied before being placed in the Green Bin, so they don’t fall out.
+- Used tissues and other organic material must be placed in paper bags or certified compostable bags and tied before being placed in the green bin, so that they don’t fall out.

 - All garbage must be placed in garbage bags and should not be loose in garbage containers.

-There have not been any announcements to date that speak to flexibility/adjustments to legislation as it relates to lease agreement terms.
+There has not been any announcements to date that speak to flexibility/adjustments to legislation as it relates to lease agreement terms.

 If your rental agreement is on a month-to-month or weekly basis, you can end it by giving your landlord proper notice.
 You aren’t responsible for paying rent past the end of the notice period.
-If you have a lease for a fixed term (e.g. eight or 12 months), you can give notice for the end of the fixed term.
-For information on how to end a tenancy, please see this brochure from the LTB.
+If you have a lease for a fixed term (e.g., eight or 12 months), you can give notice for the end of the fixed term.
+For information on how to end a tenancy, please see this brochure from the Landlord and Tenant Board (LTB).

 You may also consider subletting or assigning your rental agreement.
 You can post an advertisement for your accommodation on Brock’s Off-Campus Living website.